 GRAMMYs: The Weeknd, Ariana Grande & Nicki Minaj's Snubs, Feuds & Fights With Recording Academy

-The 2021 GRAMMY nominations brought tears of joy, angry tweets and accusations of politics and 'snubbing', which is no different to any other year as huge artists including Nicki Minaj and Ariana Grande have fallen out with the Recording Academy in previous years.
+The 2021 GRAMMY nominations brought tears of joy, angry tweets and accusations of politics and 'snubbing', which is no different to any other year as huge artists including Nicki Minaj and Ariana Grande have fallen out with the Recording Academy in the past.

-The GRAMMY 2021 nominations are all anyone can talk about, with BTS snagging their first ever nomination and The Weeknd, who had one of the biggest albums of the year with 'After Hours', being completely left out of the pool.
+The GRAMMY 2021 nominations are all anyone can talk about, with BTS snagging their first ever nomination and The Weeknd, who had one of the biggest albums of the year with 'After Hours', and the biggest song of 2020 with 'Blinding Lights' being completely left out of the pool.

 The controversial nominations have lead to intense criticism, accusations of politics and 'snubs' and it isn't the first time the Recording Academy has come under fire from some of the biggest names in the industry.

-However, as the nominations were announced, his name was no where to be seen to the surprise of everyone who began to wonder why he hadn't been recognised.
+However, as the nominations were announced, his name was no where to be seen, much to the surprise of everyone who wondered just why he hadn't been recognised.

 The singer soon broke his silence, taking to social media, calling the GRAMMYs corrupt.